MicrosoftDocs/windows-itpro-docs/windows/keep-secure/investigate-alerts-windows-defender-advanced-threat-protection.md

 **Applies to:**

 - Windows 10 Insider Preview
+- Windows Defender Advanced Threat Protection (Windows Defender ATP)

 <span style="color:#ED1C24;">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

-Alerts in Windows Defender Advanced Threat Protection indicate possible security breaches on endpoints in your organization.
+Alerts in Windows Defender ATP indicate possible security breaches on endpoints in your organization.

 There are three alert severity levels, described in the following table.